keboola/connection-docs/tutorial/ad-hoc/index.md

 Do not set a Retention Policy on the bucket.
 The bucket contains only temporary data and no retention is needed.

 ### Extract Data
 Now you're ready to load the data into Keboola Connection.
-Go to the *Components -- Extractor* section, and click **Add New Extractor**:
+Go to the section *Components -- Extractor*, and click **Add New Extractor**:

 {: .image-popup}
 ![Screenshot - Extractors](/tutorial/ad-hoc/ex-bigquery-1.png)

-Use the search and find the Google BigQuery extractor:
+Use the search to find the Google BigQuery extractor:

 {: .image-popup}
 ![Screenshot - BigQuery Extractor](/tutorial/ad-hoc/ex-bigquery-2.png)